AndreyDobrovolskyOdessa/PIC-macros/README.md

 If you want to work with bits as with variables.

-If you need 2-, 4-, or higher arythmetics maybe with indirectly addressed variables.
+If you need multibyte arythmetics maybe with indirectly addressed variables.

-If you need to multiply/divide words/double-words.
+If you need to multiply/divide bytes/words/double-words.

 If you want to work with port pins as with variables, don't worrying of their interfering each other.